A Chichester web design agency

 The Disability Discrimination Act became law in 1995 and was replaced by the Equality Act in 2010.
 Physical access to buildings for disabled people has therefore been a legal right for many years.
 This same legal right also applies to websites and accessibility guidelines were first issued as far back as 1999.
 Sadly, according to the World Health Organisation, 98% of websites tested in 2020, failed to meet basic accessibility standards.

-Access by Design have always done things differently.
-Their mission is to prove that it is possible to have a website that is both fully accessible and beautifully designed, following principles laid down by Jess.
+At Access by Design, we have always done things differently.
+Our mission is to prove that it is possible to have a website that is both fully accessible and beautifully designed, following principles laid down by Jess.

-In 2011, they created the world’s first fully accessible website that was also both mobile and tablet friendly and they have been doing the same with every website built since.
-This was recognised when they won the Product Innovation Award in the Observer Business Awards in 2015.
+In 2011, we created the world’s first fully accessible website that was also both mobile and tablet friendly and we have been doing the same with every website built since.
+This was recognised when we won the Product Innovation Award in the Observer Business Awards in 2015.

-In 2016 Access by Design launched what has become their flagship product: Run Your Own Website.
-This is a lower-cost version of their bespoke WordPress websites.
-It allowed a wider range of clients to have websites that still met Access by Design’s stringent standards.
+In 2016 we launched what has become our flagship product: Run Your Own Website.
+This is a lower-cost version of our bespoke WordPress websites.
+It allows a wider range of clients to have websites that still met our stringent standards.
 Version 2 was launched in 2021 and offers additional options such as e-commerce, a subscription paywall and many other features.
-It is their biggest-selling product and was Highly Commended in the Product Innovation Category at the Observer Business Awards in 2018.
+It is our biggest-selling product and was Highly Commended in the Product Innovation Category at the Observer Business Awards in 2018.

-In the many years Access by Design have been designing and building websites in WordPress, they have never bought a template from a third party – they have always coded their own, to ensure quality and integrity of code.
-This is important from an accessibility point of view and very important from Google’s point of view too.
-Google is blind, strongly favouring websites that are built properly and are accessible for everyone with a disability.
+In the many years Access by Design has been designing and building websites in WordPress, they have never bought a template from a third party – they have always coded their own, to ensure quality and integrity of code.
+This is important from an accessibility point of view and very important to Google as well.
+Google (and every other Search Engine) is, in effect, "blind".
+This is why it favours websites that are built properly and are accessible to everyone, regardless of their ability or disability.